Line 2 (Qingdao Metro)

-Line 2 of Qingdao Metro (青岛地铁2号线) is an underground metro line in Qingdao.
+Line 2 of Qingdao Metro (青岛地铁2号线) is an underground metro line in Qingdao, in the eastern Shandong Province of China.

 History

 The eastern section was opened on 10 December 2017 with 18 stations from Zhiquan Road to Licun Park.

 The western section from Zhiquan Road station to Taishan Road station opened on 16 December 2019.
 Haixin Bridge station opened on 30 June 2023.

-A 3.84 km extension from Taishan Road station to Sichuan Road (Qingdao Ferry Terminal) station started construction on October 26, 2019.
-It is expected to open in 18 December 2024.
+The construction of a 3.84 km extension from Taishan Road station to Sichuan Road (Qingdao Ferry Terminal) station started on October 26, 2019.
+It opened on 18 December 2024.